marigold-dev/abstraction-training/README.md

   one * one
 ```

-To ease the readabling of your code, you would use:
+To ease the readability of your code, you would use:
 - **module aliasing** instead of global open
 - `let open` when you need to access syntax or infix operators that would shadow others in the scope